 1.7.1.
 Respect their parents, school officials and staff, teachers, and community leaders.

 1.7.2.
 Refrain from any act or derogatory word(s) or acts which would discredit their family, school, corps, or themselves.
-Vulgar conduct and language is not socially acceptable, hinders communication, and discredits the speaker.
+Vulgar conduct and language are not socially acceptable, hinders communication, and discredits the speaker.
 This conduct is not permitted while wearing the uniform of the US Air Force.

 1.7.3.
 Dedicate themselves to succeed in academics, athletics, extracurricular activities, and work.